How to get entity_guid from JS for send to the server.

 }

-Spanish Dani MR Replied 8 years ago
+Spanish Dani MR Replied 1 decade ago

 The diference is it only the name of the column in db?

-I try with "guid" but i can get it $user = ossnloggedinuser()->guid;
+I try with "guid" but i can get it $user = ossn_loggedin_user()->guid;

 public function getMapTrips() {